sfc-gh-mconsoli/eredivisie_prediction/README.md

 ## Pre-Reqs

+The `ACCOUNTADMIN` role is required for this demo.
+If using a different role, ensure the appropriate privileges are granted.
+While a AWS US region account is preferred (for executing Cortex LLM requests in the final notebook), it is not mandatory.

 ### 1. Create DB Objects via Setup Script

 Run the `setup.sql` script to create database objects and external access integration.
 NOTE: If you are using a trial account, you'll need to execute the `setup_trial.sql` (see later sections for detail).